Dr Frederik Steyn

 Researcher biography

-Dr Steyn currently oversees a pre-clinical and clinical research program that aims to increase our understanding of the heteregoneity of neurodegenerative diseases.
-As part of these studies, Dr Steyn's group aims to improve our understanding of the physiological response to disease, and specifically neurodegenerative diseases that are defined by the loss of upper and lower motor neurones.
-Within this program, he conducts studies on the role of metabolism on the progression of neurodegenerative disease (MEND-MND), and the effects of loss of appetite and impaired body weight regulation (EATT4MND) quality of life and disease progression.
-As part of these studies he is working closely with industry to develop new therapies for treating MND, while establishing improved methodologies for monitoring the progression and impact of therapy of disease outcome.
+Dr. Steyn currently manages a dual pre-clinical and clinical research program aimed at enhancing our knowledge of the diversity of neurodegenerative diseases.
+As part of this research, Dr. Steyn's team is working to further our understanding of the physiological response to disease, particularly in neurodegenerative diseases marked by the loss of upper and lower motor neurons.
+In this program, he leads studies on the impact of metabolism on neurodegenerative disease progression (MEND-MND), the consequences of appetite loss and impaired body weight regulation (EATT4MND) on disease progression, and the impact of the burden of disease on patient outcomes and disease progression.
+In conjunction with these studies, he collaborates with industry to develop new treatment approaches for MND and is working on refining digital health technologies for improved monitoring of disease progression and the effectiveness of therapy on disease outcomes.